-Registration for Fall of the 3rd year may seen light.
+^{} Registration for Fall of the 3rd year may seem light.
 This is by design.
-3rd year students will be completing their research projects that will be presented in the next spring.
-In addition, 3rd year students will find that a large amount of time in the fall is devoted to preparing for externship applications and interviews as well as the actual time for interviews.
+3rd year students will be completing their research projects that will be presented in the spring.
+In addition, 3rd year students will be completing externship applications and interviews.